rstudio/education.rstudio.com/content/blog/2020-07-15-teaching-the-tidyverse-in-2020-part-2-data-visualisation/index.markdown

 <img src="/blog/2020-07-15-teaching-the-tidyverse-in-2020-part-2-data-visualisation/index_files/figure-html/penguins-species-props-bar-reorder-1.png" width="672" />

 The forcats package contains a [variety of functions](https://forcats.tidyverse.org/reference/index.html) starting with the prefix `fct_` that operate on factor levels.
 Perhaps unsurprisingly, they're named pretty intuitively (at least for English speakers).
-(Side note: After `fct_reorder()`, my favourite function for improving visualisations of hairy survey data with factors with *many* levels is [`fct_lump()`](https://forcats.tidyverse.org/reference/fct_lump.html).)
+(Side note: After `fct_reorder()`, my favourite function for improving visualisations of messy survey data with factors with *many* levels is [`fct_lump()`](https://forcats.tidyverse.org/reference/fct_lump.html).)

 Next, let's think about how we would interpret this visualisation.
-I would probably say something like "Adelie penguins make up over 40% of the sample, followed by Gentoo penguins roughly over 35%, and Chinstrap penguins roughly around 20%".
+I would probably say something like "Adelie penguins make up over 40% of the sample, followed by Gentoo penguins at roughly over 35%, and Chinstrap penguins make up the remaining 20%".
 But the x-axis is showing proportions instead of percentages.

 The scales package offers a [variety of functions](https://scales.r-lib.org/reference/index.html), starting with the prefix `label_*` that help with this sort of task.